 What happens when a Puerto Rican is surrounded by dozens of Salvadorans?
 Well, being as nice as they are, they make sure you taste some of the culinary offerings of the country.
 I am not even sure why I am using the term “culinary”.
 They will offer you some delicious typical dishes (that’s a given).
 But they will also make sure you taste some of the exotic fruits they enjoy on a daily basis (which are not exotic to them).

-Last month, when I visited I was the only foreigner among a sea of locals.
+Most of the times I have visited, I was the only foreigner among a sea of locals.
 Believe me, they made sure I tried a lot of fruits.
 Here are some of the ones I have never tried before (even though I have visited Central America more than 10 times).

 This is what Salvadorans know as mamey.
 Don’t get confused.
 For Mexicans, Puerto Ricans and other Latin Americans, mamey is a different fruit (Pouteria sapota which Salvadorans call sapote).
 This is an evergreen tree native to tropical South America.
 To my surprise, this fruit is closely related to the mangosteen (which I love).